 How do you prevent an exercise weight loss plateau?
-You diet diligently and train consistently for months, and it shows.
-The scale steadily goes down, your old clothes feel a bit looser with each passing week, and you change visually.
+First, your diet diligently and train consistently for months, and it shows.
+The scale steadily goes down.
+Your old clothes feel looser with each passing week, and you change visually.

 But then, inevitably, you reach that point: